 The strategy is known, understood and owned by all staff with every member of staff clear on their responsibility in improving outcomes for our most disadvantaged learners.
+Whole school INSET has taken place across the year to maintain whole-school buy in and improve outcomes.
 School culture of early intervention is demonstrated through the targeted support delivered in the Early Years.